ehernandez42/ehernandez42/README.md

 ### [Portfolio](https://eleazarhernandez.me)

 ### 🌱 I’m currently building:
-    - 🖥 AI apps in the world of PII security and AI assistants
+    - 🖥 AI-translating app that picks up text and translates to speech

 <!--
 **ehernandez42/ehernandez42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.